pysat/pysat/docs/new_instrument.rst

         return

+.. _rst_test-temp:

 Supported Instrument Templates
 ------------------------------

-Instrument templates may be found at ``pysat.instruments.templates`` and supporting methods may be found at ``pysat.instruments.methods``.
+Instrument templates may be found at :py:mod:`pysat.instruments.templates` and supporting methods may be found at :py:mod:`pysat.instruments.methods`.

 General
 ^^^^^^^

-A general instrument template is included with pysat, ``pysat.instruments.templates.template_instrument``, that has the full set of required and optional methods, and docstrings, that may be used as a starting point for adding a new instrument to pysat.
+A general instrument template is included with pysat, :py:mod:`pysat.instruments.templates.template_instrument`, that has the full set of required and optional methods, and docstrings, that may be used as a starting point for adding a new instrument to pysat.

 Note that there are general supporting methods for adding an Instrument.
 See :ref:`api-methods-general` for more.